 Inaam Rana is a core member of the InnoDB development team at MySQL.
 He joined the InnoDB team in April 2007.
 His area of focus has been performance and scalability of the InnoDB storage engine.
 He has been mostly working on the buffer cache layer, low level concurrency and OS layer.
 Inaam has had a chance to contribute to the most of the scalability features that were included in the InnoDB plugin.
 In his previous work experience he had been involved in development of IBM’s DB2 LUW and PostgreSQL database engines.
 Inaam currently lives in Toronto, Canada.

-Theo Schlossnagle is a Founder and Principal at OmniTI where he designs and implements scalable solutions for highly trafficked sites and other clients in need of sound, scalable architectural engineering.
+Theo Schlossnagle is a Founder and CEO at Circonus where he develops new technology to help engineers better understand the systems they build and operate.
 He is the architect of the highly scalable Ecelerity mail transport agent.
 Theo is a participant in various open source communities including OpenSolaris, Linux, Apache, PostgreSQL, perl, and many others.
 He is a published author in the area of scalability and distributed systems as well as a veteran speaker in the open source conference circuit.